andrewchambers/bupstash/doc/man/bupstash.1.md

 * bupstash-init(1):
   Initialize a package store.
 * bupstash-new-key(1):
-  Create a new primary key for creating/reading data entries.
+  Create a new primary key for creating/reading repository items.
 * bupstash-new-put-key(1):
-  Derive a put only key from a primary key that cannot read data or metadata.
+  Derive a put only key from a primary key.
 * bupstash-new-metadata-key(1):
-  Derive a list/rm only key from a primary key that cannot read data.
+  Derive a list/rm only key from a primary key.
 * bupstash-put(1):
-  Add a tagged snapshot to a bupstash repository.
+  Add data to a bupstash repository.
 * bupstash-get(1):
-  Fetch a tagged snapshot from the bupstash repository.
+  Fetch data from the bupstash repository matching a query.
 * bupstash-list(1):
-  List repository entries matching a given query.
+  List repository items matching a given query.
 * bupstash-rm(1):
-  Remove repository entries matching a given query.
+  Remove repository items matching a given query.
 * bupstash-gc(1):
   Reclaim diskspace in a repository.
 * bupstash-serve(1):